VictoriaChoy/victoriachoy.github.io/README.md

 <https://www.researchgate.net/publication/337853271_Self-determination_and_Agency_for_All_Supporting_Students_with_Severe_Disabilities>

-1.1.2 Development of the IB _learner Profile_ and _Approaches to Learning_during Inquiry-based Learning
+1.1.2 Development of the IB _learner Profile_ and _Approaches to Learning_ during Inquiry-based and Concept-driven Learning

-Approaches to Learning/Skills - (Learning & Teaching, pp. 26-39 and The Learner, pp. 15-20)
+- Approaches to Learning/Skills - (Learning & Teaching, pp. 26-39 and The Learner, pp. 15-20)

 ATL consist of interconnected cognitive and metacognitive skills that support students of all ages to own their learning.
 These transferrable skills serve as means to inquire into transdisciplinary themes and have a lifelong effect on learning.
 Synthesization and application of these skills with conceptual understandings and knowledge into transdisciplinary inquiry demonstrates attributes of earner profile.
 During the process, teachers should be able to pinpoint the connection between LP attributes and ATL, personalize and provide authentic learning opportunities to nurture the development of these skills.
 At the same time, students become agents by revisiting LP attributes combining ATL.
 It is when teacher-student partnership is established, with effective learning and teaching activated.